cantugabriela/Mission-to-Mars/README.md

 http://marsdata.ml/

-Flask web application that scrapes various websiteS for data related to the Mars Mission and displays the information in a single HTML page.
+Flask web application that scrapes various websites for data related to the Mars Mission and displays the information in a single HTML page.

 ### Scrapping